semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 ##### Type detection

 When you're inserting data into Elasticsearch, they are formatted with JSON structure.
-Elasticsearch is able to automatically guess the type of each fields : numbers, string, booleans.
+Elasticsearch is able to automatically guess the type of each fields: numbers, string, booleans.
 Indeed, numbers are defined with digits, strings are surrounded by quotes, and boolean are specific words.
 This behavior is called **type detection**.

 But, what if we want this behavior to be a little different ?
 Several options are set by Elasticsearch to customize the type detection.
 For example,